iChris/chrisennsdotcom/src/posts/six-figures-in-6-days-on-ios-icons.md

 All from a [single tweet](https://twitter.com/traf/status/1307707156788060160) that caught fire.

-If you just read the headline and first couple of paragraphs and leave, you'd miss the most important part of his "quick" success:
+The most important part of it all is how Traf acknowledges the key to "overnight success":

 > In the same way that creating icon sets 7 years ago prepared me for last week, this whole experiment has likely prepared me for what's to come years from now.